 - Potting soil

 - Small plants or seeds

 - Spray bottle

 - Optional: activated charcoal (available at aquarium stores)

 What You Do:

 - Use the knife to cut into the plastic bottle.
-(This step is all you -- cutting plastic with a knife is not quite kid-approved.)
+(This step is all you; cutting plastic can be dangerous.)

 - Have your child use scissors to cut the rest of plastic along the marker line.

 - Set the top part of the bottle aside.

 - Let your child fill the bottom of the bottle with a ½ cup of gravel or coarse sand.
 Explain that this layer will trap excess water.